Black Bean Brownies

 Ingredients needed

 - Baking powder.
-To lift the brownies.
+To give the brownies rise.

 - Salt.
-To balance all flavors.
+To amplify the flavors.

 How to make black bean brownies